aws-samples/sample-codex-amazon-bedrock-usage-governance-with-litellm/README.md

-#  Codex through Amazon Bedrock — Usage governance with LiteLLM & Streamlit UI
+#  OpenAI Codex through Amazon Bedrock — Usage governance with LiteLLM & Streamlit UI

 A platform to centrally govern, administer, and monitor Codex AI access for engineering teams using **Amazon Bedrock** as the inference backend and **LiteLLM** as the proxy layer.